hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 As mentioned earlier, drill is much more bearable when there are real applications on the horizon.
-But I suspect even drill can be made more palatable with a little effort.
+But I suspect the act of drilling itself can be made more palatable with a little effort.
-Consider these two examples.
+Consider these two examples:

 ---